indigo423/opennms.org/user/pages/02.using-the-platform/_framework-overview/bottom.en.md

 ## Java-based Framework

-The open source friendly and rich Java ecosystem allows to build a powerful monitoring application stack.
-OpenNMS persists monitoring and node inventory information with PostgreSQL.
-The database schema is version controlled with Liquibase which allows easier updates and maintenance.
+The database schema is version controlled with [Liquibase](http://www.liquibase.org/) which allows easier updates and maintenance.
 OpenNMS uses Hibernate as data persistence for PostgreSQL.

-With OpenNMS you have a choice between different Time Series Data Bases.
+With OpenNMS you have a  choice between different Time Series Data Bases:

 * **[RRDtool](http://oss.oetiker.ch/rrdtool/)**: for maximal compatibility and small and medium sized performance data collections
 * **[JRobin](http://www.opennms.org/wiki/JRobin)**: Java based RRD storage for maximum platform independence and small and medium sized performance data collections